-So some humility about the outside world can bring benefits.
-Many workers prefer a foreign company as it gives them more satisfaction and better prospects.
+So a little humility about the outside world can bring benefits.
+Many people prefer to work for a foreign company because it gives them more satisfaction and better prospects.
 That has proved true, in different ways, for both investment bankers in the City and shopfloor workers in manufacturing plants.

-It was easier for Britain to make this leap because the managerial gap between its own companies and foreign competitors was obvious.
+It was easier for the UK to make this leap because the managerial gap between its own companies and foreign competitors was painfully obvious.
 The calculation in France and Germany is more finely balanced.
-But openness to the world is the wisest choice.
+But openness to the world would be the wisest choice.